PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `Sys.read_file("site/index.html")`

-Reads a file into a string.
-The path is relative to the working directory.
+Reads a file and returns its content as a string.

+If the path is relative, it is considered relative to the working directory of soupault.

-##### <function>Sys.write_file(file_path, data)</function>
+##### <function>Sys.write_file(path, data)</function>

 Writes data to a file.
-If a file doesn’t exist, it will be created.
+If the file at `path` doesn’t exist, it will be created.
-If a file already exists, it will be overwritten.
+If the file already exists, it will be overwritten.

 ##### <function>Sys.delete_file(path)</function>